 What drives supply chain performance?

 Simply put a supply chain the process of taking material from suppliers through manufacturing or conversion process and distributing to end users or customers.
 Below is a simple pictorial that explains the process.
-It would, of course, vary from industry to industry and depending on the scale of operations can get very complex.
+It would, of course, vary from industry to industry and depending on the scale of operations can get very complicated.

-There is one simple metric to understand supply chain performance – Total System Cost (the impact of customer service is built in as out of stock or missed opportunity cost).
+There is a straightforward metric to understand supply chain performance – Total System Cost (the impact of customer service is built in as out of stock or missed opportunity cost).
 The objective of the supply chain is to minimize the Total System Cost or maximize profit.
-The costs are lower at the supplier end and builds up quickly as you get closer to end users or customers.
+The costs are lower at the supplier end and build up quickly as you get closer to end users or customers.
 Depending on the industry, sales cost can range from 20% to 50% of the total system cost.
 For some industry, the total system cost may go beyond their four walls and may include inventory being held by dealers or wholesalers (depending on how much liability and influence a company has in the inventory) to provide an overall perspective of the supply chain.

 - Silo decision making: The supply chain gets broken into different organizations within any company.
 The sourcing organization manages material cost whereas manufacturing organization is responsible for the conversion.
 Most managers tend to make a decision that optimizes metrics they are accountable for, without understanding interdependencies and impact on other parts of the company.
 For example, manufacturing organizations may like to increase the batch size to improve throughput without fully taking into account inventory and obsolescence costs upstream.